aws-samples/iam-identity-center-team/docs/docs/overview/policies.md

 {: .no_toc}

-TEAM policies are configuration settings managed by a TEAM admin that defines how the solution is utilised by an end user.
-This includes **eligibility** and **approval** policies described below:
+TEAM policies are configuration settings that define how the solution is utilised by an end user.
+They are managed by an [admin persona]({% link docs/overview/workflow.md %}).
+TEAM policies include **eligibility** and **approval** policies described below:

 ## Eligibility policy